23 Best Day Trips From Tulum

 Muyil ruins

-Muyil is ideal to explore in a combination day trip to Sian Ka’an, since it’s located within the boundaries of the reserve.
-Once you’re there you can explore the ruins, of course, but one of the best things about this ancient Mayan site is that there’s also canals here, too.
+Muyil is ideal to explore on a combination day trip to Sian Ka’an since it’s located within the boundaries of the reserve.
+Once you’re there, you can explore the ruins, of course, but one of the best things about this ancient Mayan site is that there are also canals here, too.

 Carved out centuries ago, these historic waterways were once used for trading, but today can be swum in or explored by kayak.